leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 3.2.9 =
+* Fix for resizing thumbnails routine on non-default database
+* Fix for some ui bugs
+* Added some Gravity Forms enhancements

 = 3.2.8 =
 * Fix for displaying multi-select fields in view only mode on the individual entry page
 * Gutenberg Database selection Classic editor metabox interference